Komodo/komodo-website/src/pages/blog/2014-08/debugging-komodo-with-komodo.html.md

 <a name="#add_debugging"></a>
 ## Add JIT to Komodo (add debugging)
-Now that we have the debugging package installed in Komodo's siloed Python, we now have access to the debugger.
+Now that we have the debugging package installed in Komodo's siloed Python, we have access to the debugger.
 But now what?
 We can't click *Go* in Komodo the component file...can I?

 No, no you can't.
-Komodo is already running.
+Komodo is already running so the code can be started again.
 Besides, it's impossible to start debugging Komodo in that traditional manner since it's the Mozilla framework (mostly C++) that does the initial object creation and launching of various Python components.

 What we need here is [Just in Time (JIT) debugging](http://docs.activestate.com/komodo/8.5/debugpython.html#debugpython_dbgpclient_functions) provided by *dbgp.client.brk()*.
-This allows us to trigger a breakpoint in our running code and cause Python to request a debugging session from Python process you point it at.
+This allows us to trigger a breakpoint in our running code and cause Python to request a debugging session from the Komodo you point it at.

 We are CLOSE now.

 <a name="try_it"/>
 ## Try It Out
-The reason I started fiddling with this was because I was digging into the publishing code so let's plug some breakpoints in there.
+When I started fiddling with this I was digging into the Publishing code so let's plug some breakpoints in there.
 The [Publishing Tool in Komodo IDE](http://docs.activestate.com/komodo/8.5/publish.html#publish_top) is integrated into the source as an "extension" of Komodo.
-You can find it's compiled source at *(Komodo Install Dir)/lib/mozilla/extensions/publishing@ActiveState.com/components/* You'll start by importing **brk** from the **dbgp** package.
+You can find it's source at *(Komodo Install Dir)/lib/mozilla/extensions/publishing@ActiveState.com/components/* You'll start by importing **brk** from the **dbgp** package.
 I do this at the top of the file, force of habit: